By Thienthy Nguyen, Jenny Tai, Dylan Romero, and Dr. Alexis Dang

 Currently, a few startup companies have developed machinery and services to recycle filament.
 Filabot has developed an extruding machine that creates filament on-demand by grinding up plastic pellets.
 This way, users can control how much filament they actually use instead of having to purchase material by the kilogram.
 For users that want to recycle their prints but do not want to invest in a full machine setup, Filabot has also started beta-testing a recycling service where customers can send in their failed PLA prints to be recycled and turned into filament.
 Another option is the versatile ProtoCycler created by the startup ReDeTec, which uses the capabilities of a built-in grinder to take waste from any plastic and melt it back into usable filament spools extrudable on many 3D printers.

 There are also companies attempting to combat waste by exploring unique alternatives to plastic filament.
 3DomFuel , a conglomerate between the original 3D-Fuel and 3Dom, has developed Buzzed, a beer-based filament using waste from the beer brewing process.
-It creates a rich golden color with a grainy texture and is compatible with printers that can print PLA.
+It creates a rich golden color with a grainy texture.
 Wound Up is a coffee- based filament created with recycled coffee grains that prints in a rich brown color and natural grain finish.
 More recently, Landfillament utilizes a process called pyrolysis to create printable carbon-rich char from organic materials extracted from none other than our own garbage.
 Timberfill, created by Czech Republic company Fillamentum, is a biodegradable filament made from recycled spruce trees.
 Many more PLA-based composites utilizing starch-based, hemp-based, and glass-based sources are also becoming increasingly available.

 Future consumers of 3D printing must close the loop of plastic rather than letting it continue to fill our landfills and oceans.
 As desktop 3D printers and materials get cheaper and cheaper, it is more important than ever to start taking into account their impact on the environment.
 Taking the steps towards practicing sustainable 3D printing by selecting biodegradable or compostable materials and supporting solutions for recycling used plastic filaments can help increase success when 3D printing, while leaving a much smaller carbon footprint.